infince/plivo-php/README.md

 1. In the project remove plivo package in vendor rm -rf vendor/plivo

+2. Clear Composer cache
+        composer clear-cache

-2. Run composer update again to see the changes composer update
+3. Run composer update again to see the changes composer update
 ## Installation